fbpx

 Instructions

-• Using a hand-held food processor, mix ingredients till they become fully blended.
+• Use a hand-held food processor to blend the ingredients until fully integrated.
+Ensure the chicken liver is thoroughly ground into the mixture.
 The key is to make sure your liver is fully ground (it’s OK if the other ingredients appear a bit “choppy”).

 • Line baking sheet with parchment paper.